 "It's certainly a wild card," said Reilly, adding that it is likely that no resolutions will come of it.

-Easing U.S. winter wheat conditions and worries about a heat wave in west European crop areas including France and Germany supported wheat prices early in the session before late selling on improving harvest weather.
+Easing U.S. winter wheat conditions and worries about a heat wave in west European crop areas including France and Germany supported wheat prices.
+There are also concerns about hot weather in top exporter Russia.

 The USDA said 61% of U.S. winter wheat was in good-to-excellent condition, down from 64% last week.

-Reporting by Barbara Smith in Chicago; additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore; Editing by Cynthia Osterman
+Reporting by Barbara Smith in Chicago Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore Editing by Karl Plume and Matthew Lewis